 Q: May resident students return a day or two early from breaks or at the beginning of the semester?

 A: No. The residence halls are closed during each recess or official College holiday and in between semesters.
-Permission to stay on campus during these times can only be granted for academic or athletic reasons by the Director of Residence Life.
+Permission to stay on campus during these times can only be granted for academic or athletic reasons by the Associate Dean of Students for Residence Life.
 Students who receive early arrival permission for reasons other than academic or athletic reasons will be assessed a daily fee for their stay.

 Q: What furniture is provided in each room?